Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/build_a_lightning_component.rst

    if you know what you are doing, Lightning gives you full control to manage your own scaling logic, fault-tolerance and even pre-provisioning, all from Python.
-We even give you full flexibility to use tools like `terraform <../../cloud/customize_a_lightning_cluster.html>`_ to optimize cloud clusters for your Lightning apps.
+We even give you full flexibility to use tools like :doc:`terraform <../../cloud/customize_a_lightning_cluster>` to optimize cloud clusters for your Lightning apps.

 .. collapse:: Integrate into your current workflow tools